katalyticIT/liblogtap/Readme.md

 * LLT_DEBUG_MODE : Set to "true" if you want output of the library itself.
 Default=false.
 * LLT_TARGET_RECONNECT : Number of seconds to wait until trying to reconnect to the socket, e.g. if the sidecar gets restart and the socket is temporarily unavailable.
 This is to ensure the main app won't get stuck waiting on the logging.
 Default=30.
 * LLT_TARGET : "file:/path/to/file" or "socket:/path/to/socket".
 Default=file:/tmp/liblogtap.log.

+## AI notice

+Parts of the library source code and the log_sink python script were created using AI (Google Gemini).